saksham2105/Codify/README.md

 *Code will be loaded into database whenever user will submit their code.
 * There is a module for plagiarism detection whenever user copy someones code among different users,User will be warned with "Plagiarized Content Message";
 Tools and Technologies Used
+* A User can login as a Problem Setter to Set any Problem with different Testcases and Problem Description and Explanation

 ## Tools and Technologies Used
 Front End:Html,JavaScript,Ace JS(Plugin for theme and code editor(Check https://ace.c9.io/)).